Human-Centered Healthcare Movement — Privacy Policy

 You grant the Movement permission to publish and share your story for advocacy, educational, or promotional purposes consistent with its mission;

-If you provide an email address, you consent to being contacted only for purposes related to your submission or Movement updates.
+If you provide an email address, you consent to being contacted only for purposes related to your submission or occasional Movement updates.

 4. Privacy Safeguards